Cultured and cosmopolitan Barcelona is one of the world’s treasures. It’s a visual feast of a city that deserves the descriptor.

 Gaudi purchased one of the Park Guell homes.
 He lived there for almost 20 years before he moved into Sagrada Familia for good.
 His home is now the Gaudi House Museum.

-Most of the Park Guell is free to visit and you'll have some nice views over the city.
-But the central Monumental Zone has a fee.
-If you want to visit Gaudi's home, the house-museum is located just outside the Monumental Zone in the park's free section.
+Most of the Park Guell is free to visit and you’ll have some nice views over the city.
+But the central Monumental Zone has a fee and you’ll want to buy a skip the line ticket.
+If you want to visit Gaudi’s home, the house-museum is located just outside the Monumental Zone in the park’s free section.

 9. Torre Bellesguard